Sundown town: Ethnic exclusions

 African Americans were not the only minority group not allowed to live in white towns.
 One example, according to Loewen, is that, in 1870, Chinese people made up one-third of Idaho's population.
 Following a wave of violence and an 1886 anti-Chinese convention in Boise, almost none remained by 1910.

 The towns of Minden and Gardnerville in Nevada had an ordinance from 1917 to 1974 that required Native Americans to leave the towns by 6:30 p.m. each day.
 A whistle, later a siren, was sounded at 6 p.m. daily, alerting Native Americans to leave by sundown.
-In 2021, the state of Nevada passed a law prohibiting the appropriation of Native American imagery by the mascots of schools, and the sounding of sirens that were once associated with sundown ordinances.
-Despite this law, Minden continued to play its siren for two more years, claiming that it was a nightly tribute to first responders.
+In 2021, the state of Nevada passed a law prohibiting the appropriation of Native American imagery by the mascots of schools and the sounding of sirens that were once associated with sundown ordinances.
+Despite this law, Minden continued to sound its siren for two more years, stating that it was a nightly tribute to first responders.
 An additional state law in 2023 led Minden to end the siren.

 Two examples of the road signs documented during the first half of the 20th century include: